anic17/Batch-Antivirus/README.md

 ## What I need to do if I want to use a part of the antivirus?

-You can distribute programs that use Batch Antivirus, but please credit me as it's not easy to make a such database searching a big part of the hashes manually and making a real batch antivirus.
+You can distribute programs that use Batch Antivirus, but please credit me and link this repository as it's not easy to make a such database searching a big part of the hashes manually and making a real batch antivirus.

 ## Contact